Each October I am reminded of sugar, it’s prevalence in our lives and the health damage it can cause along the way.

 I have an even larger concern about sugar substitutes.

 Dr. Weil, an internationally recognized expert on alternative health has these comments on Seven Substitutes for Sugar and why to stay away from them

-(commentary below is excerpted from his June 2006 newsletter.
-Thank you)
+( excerpted from his June 2006 newsletter.
+Thank you )